What is undergraduate research?

 Undergraduate research helps students apply classroom learning to new areas.
 It offers a unique opportunity for students to engage in inquiries in their chosen fields of study and experience first-hand what professionals do in that field.
 It also allows students to develop an understanding of how a chosen field can extend beyond disciplinary boundaries and overlap with other disciplines.
-Working with a faculty mentor on his/her research allows the student to benefit from the faculty member’s expertise and experience.
+Working with faculty mentors on their research allows the student to benefit from the faculty member’s expertise and experience.

 How can students get involved?